-For quality control we recommend microcapillary electrophoresis.
-Several electrophoresis platforms are available from various manufacturers.
-For low- to medium-throughput applications, we recommend the Agilent Bioanalyzer 2100 and RNA 6000 Pico chips (Agilent Technologies, Inc.).
+Quality control of poly(A) RNA can only be reliably performed where the input amount is >200 ng and is best performed using microcapillary electrophoresis.
+For low- to medium-throughput applications, we recommend the Agilent Bioanalyzer 2100 and RNA 6000 Pico chips (Agilent Technologies, Inc.) or simlar.
 Typically, 1 μ l of eluted poly(A) RNA produced according to the directions in this manual can be analyzed directly on a Pico RNA chip.
 For high-throughput applications instruments such as LabChip GX II (Perkin Elmer) or 2200 TapeStation (Agilent Technologies, Inc.) are recommended.
 Depending on the minimum sample loading requirements for each instrument, 1 μ l of the eluted poly(A) RNA may be diluted to the required volume (e.g., 2 μ l sample for TapeStation RNA 6000 Pico and High Sensitivity R6K kits and 10 μ l for LabChip GX II).